Coherent Optical Memory Baesd on A Laser-written On-chip Waveguide: RESULT

-The atomic-frequency-comb (AFC) scheme is a widely-employed quantum memory schemes in solid-state system \cite{de2008solid} with the main advantages are broadband \cite{saglamyurek2011broadband, saglamyurek2016multiplexed}, high multimode capacity \cite{ usmani2010mapping, sinclair2014spectral, tang2015storage,yang2018multiplexed}, and high storage fidelity \cite{zhou2012realization, jin2015telecom}.
-Taking advantage of the large inhomogeneous broadening of the optical transition ($\rm{^7}F{_0}\rightarrow{^5}D{_0}$) of $\rm Eu^{3+}$ ions, a comb structure can be shaped on the spectrum by utilizing spectral hole burning technique \cite{timoney2013single}.
-The frequency periodicity of the comb can be denoted as $\Delta$.
-When an optical pulse is absorbed by $\rm Eu^{3+}$ ions in comb structure at the initial moment, those ions with a detuning of $m\cdot\Delta$ will be collectively excited where $m$ is an integer.
-During the dephasing of the excited atoms, a coherent AFC photon echo will emit at time $1/\Delta$ \cite{afzelius2009multimode}.
+The AFC scheme is a widely employed quantum memory scheme in the solid-state system with the advantages of large bandwidth \cite{usmani2010mapping, saglamyurek2011broadband, saglamyurek2016multiplexed, zhong2017interfacing}, high multimode capacity \cite{de2008solid, usmani2010mapping, sinclair2014spectral, tang2015storage, seri2017quantum, yang2018multiplexed, seri2019quantum}, long-lived coherence \cite{zhong2015optically, laplane2017multimode, ranvcic2018coherence}, and high storage fidelity \cite{de2008solid, zhou2012realization, jin2015telecom, zhou2015quantum, zhong2017interfacing}.
+Taking advantage of the large inhomogeneous broadening of the optical transition ($\rm{^7}F{_0}\rightarrow{^5}D{_0}$) of $\rm Eu^{3+}$ ions, a comb structure can be shaped on the spectrum by utilizing a spectral-hole burning technique \cite{timoney2013single}.
+The periodicity of the comb is denoted by $\Delta$.
+When an optical pulse is absorbed by $\rm Eu^{3+}$ ions in the AFC at the initial moment, those ions with a detuning of $m\Delta$ will be collectively excited where $m$ is an integer.
+During the dephasing of the excited ions, a coherent AFC photon echo emits at time $1/\Delta$ \cite{afzelius2009multimode}.
 Long storage time and on-demand retrieval can be achieved by further utilizing the spin-wave AFC scheme \cite{timoney2013single}.
-The core of this method is utilizing a control pulse to transfer the atoms from the excited state into the extra empty ground state which freezes the AFC evolution and suppress the two-level AFC echo.
+The core of this method is utilizing a control pulse to transfer the ions from the excited state into the extra empty ground state that freezes the AFC evolution and suppresses the two-level AFC echo.
 Then, another control pulse is applied to bring back the excitation.
-The dephasing process of AFC scheme will continue and emit a photon echo (called spin-wave AFC echo).
-The total storage time of the spin-wave AFC memory is ${t_{tot}=\tau_s+1/\Delta}$, with $\tau_s$ of the time between the two control pulses.
+The rephasing process of the AFC scheme will continue and emit an echo (the so-called spin-wave AFC echo).
+The total storage time of the spin-wave AFC memory is ${t_{tot}=\tau_s+1/\Delta}$ with $\tau_s$ the time spacing between the two control pulses.